“From small beginnings to transformative change”

 Consistent with A2JBC’s user-centred and evidence-informed approach, the project started with a consultation and research phase, including a survey of families, family lawyers and family mediators.
 The project developed:

 - a roster of lawyers willing to provide unbundled services

 - answers, available on the Clicklaw site, to the question “What if I want legal help for only part of my family law problem?“

 - a sign-up button on the same link to add their names to the roster.

-The initial project has concluded, but continued enthusiasm led to the formation of an A2JBC Unbundling Working Group [Members] to build on the energy created by the project, work with other stakeholders, guide it into further projects and generally promote unbundling.
+After the initial project concluded, continued enthusiasm led to the formation of an A2JBC Unbundling Working Group [Members] to build on the energy created by the project, work with other stakeholders, guide it into further projects and generally promote unbundling.
 The Working Group identified raising public awareness of unbundling as a priority, and supported a successful application to the Law Foundation by the People’s Law School.
 That project was completed in the spring of 2019, having produced a public facing Unbundled Legal Services website.
-The Working Group continues to explore ways of furthering another priority it identified: engaging law students, lawyers, law professors and other justice system stakeholders in a dialogue about other creative ways to match legal services supply with the existing unmet demand for legal services.
+The Working Group continues to explore ways of furthering another priority it identified: engaging law students, lawyers, law professors and other justice system stakeholders in a dialogue about other creative ways to practice law that match legal services supply with the existing unmet demand for legal services.